nasa/icarous/Python/pycarous/README.md

 ## Compile ICAROUS Modules
 Follow the [module instructions](../../Modules/README.md) to compile the core ICAROUS modules.

+## Set Environment variables

+Define the `ICAROUS_HOME` environment variable to point to the ICAROUS root directory.

 After compiling the ICAROUS modules, run

 ```